ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

 - Set if you want it stretched or cropped to fit, and then
 - Set a destination to export to.

-The companion app is just a tad unpolished-feeling, but that’s honestly part of the charm.
+The app is also just a tad unpolished-feeling, but that’s honestly part of the charm.
 It also has effortlessly handled all the incoming video file formats I’ve thrown at it.

-Sure, you could do all your [video processing](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#usage-and-options) [via the command line](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#usage-and-options), but this app is the dream of UI made manifest—taking a complicated terminal command with enough variables that it [isn’t worth automating](https://www.explainxkcd.com/wiki/index.php/1319:_Automation) and instead turns it into a few clicks.
+Sure, you could do all your [video processing via the command line](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#usage-and-options), but this app is the dream of UI made manifest—taking a complicated terminal command with enough variables that it [isn’t worth automating](https://www.explainxkcd.com/wiki/index.php/1319:_Automation) and instead turn it into a few clicks.

 ## It’s also about what isn’t there